 This section of the SOS identifies with whom the agencies are spending money and is based on obligations incurred.
-This section of the SOS is optional in FY 2015 but is expected to be mandatory in FY 2016.
+This section of the SOS is optional.

 At a minimum, this section will display "Federal Government" and "Non-Federal" obligations.
-"Federal Government" include Federal agencies, offices and all other organizations that are components of the U.S. Government.
+"Federal Government" includes Federal agencies, offices and all other organizations that are components of the U.S. Government.
 "Non-Federal" would be any entity that is not part of the Federal Government.
 Agencies are encouraged to display more detail, such as by "For Profit," "Non-Federal Government," "Higher Education," "Individuals" (if material, this should be broken out by financial assistance and non-financial assistance), "Not-For profits," and "Other."